Notftw/gnome-shell-extension-LockKeysOSD/README.md

 Screenshot with Papirus Icon theme and Adwaita Shell theme.
 ![screenshot.png](screenshot.png)

-Tested on US keyboard.
-Tested on Gnome Shell 3.26.
+Tested Working on Gnome Shell 3.26, 3.28, 3.30.
 May work for others.

 ## Installation